shton1/Easy-Estimation-Interface/README.md

 ## Future Updates

 There are no current updates planned for Easy-Estimation Interface.
 If any updates become available, they will be added to this README file with the date and a brief description of the update.
+If you are using different standards for labor or paint pricing, options can be updated in the laborRate and paintPrices indices.